yandex-cloud/docs/en/compute/concepts/gpus.md

    | 1 | 16 | 8 | 32 |
    | 1 | 16 | 16 | 64 |
    | 1 | 16 | 32 | 128 |

+GPUs in VMs are provided in full.
+For example, if a configuration has 4 GPUs specified, your VM will have 4 full-featured GPU devices.

 {% include [gpu-zones](../../_includes/compute/gpu-zones.md) %}